 The Future Is Today

 Sustainability initiatives, including those that focus on reducing e-waste, are no longer “nice to haves” but imperatives for many organizations.
 Customer desires to give their business to companies that support green initiatives, a growing number of government environmental policies and more attention to corporate ethics will drive even reluctant organizations to jump on the sustainability bandwagon.

 Establishing sustainability practices is also good for recruiting talent.
 As businesses across the country deal with labor shortage issues, the ability to secure workers will become a competitive advantage.
 Without the right talent, channel companies will fall behind.
 Nearly half (49%) of Gen Z employees surveyed by Deloitte said their personal ethics play a role in their career choices.
 Ignoring the concerns of future generations could put the ability to build a forward-thinking workforce in jeopardy and compromise profitability and company growth and success as a result.

 The bottom line: MSPs and other channel organizations unable to support corporate sustainability practices – both for themselves and for their customers – will find themselves losing business and talent to competitors.
 Offering service packages designed to help companies meet their sustainability goals and establishing a solid set of processes that use a data-based, analytical approach to prove goals have been met or show where they fall short is a win for channel businesses, a win for their partners and a win for the environment.

 About The Author

-Christina Walker is Global Director of Channel Sales and Programs at Blancco.
+Christina Walker is Global Director of Channel Sales & Programs for Blancco.